githubinsu/Collaborative-Filtering/README.md

 # Collaborative Filtering for Product Recommendation
+## Collaborative Filtering
+Collaborative filtering involves analyzing the purchase histories of users to calculate the similarity between them.
+This information is then used to recommend products to each user based on the purchases of other similar users.
+For example, if “User A and User B have similar purchase histories,” then products purchased by User A but not by User B could be recommended to User B.

 ## Background
 It is important to understand the purchasing behavior of customers in order to provide personalized product recommendations.
 By analyzing customer purchase data, we can discover patterns and relationships between different products, and use this information to recommend products that are likely to be of interest to a specific customer.